nodamushi/mjpeg-avi-rs/README.md

 -   `default`: No features are enabled by default, providing only the synchronous API.
 -   `async`: Enables the `futures`-based asynchronous API (`MjpegAsyncWriter`).
 -   `tokio`: Enables `tokio`-specific integrations for the asynchronous API.

+## Acknowledgements

+This project is a Rust port of the C library [mjpeg-avi](https://github.com/Ricardicus/mjpeg-avi/blob/master/src/avi.c) by Ricardicus.
+The core logic for structuring the AVI file is based on this original work.